Azure/reliable-web-app-pattern-java/docs/slo.md

 To find the impact that one of these services has to our availability [we multiply each of these SLAs](https://learn.microsoft.com/en-us/azure/architecture/framework/resiliency/business-metrics#composite-slas).
 By combining the numbers we reach the percentage of time that all services are available.

+Certain design decisions were made in order to achieve the desired SLA.
+One of those decisions was to [use geo-redundancy storage](https://learn.microsoft.com/en-us/azure/storage/common/geo-redundant-design).
+With geo redundant storage, Airsonic can handle transient faults or significant outages by reading from the secondary region when there's an issue that interferes with reading from the primary region.

 When combined the SLAs assert that training material can be viewed 99.86% of the time.
 This availability meant there could be as much as 12 hours of downtime in a year.